NickolasB98/tokyo-olympics-azure-project/README.md

 ## Description
-This project provides a data engineering and anlytical journey on the Tokyo Olympic dataset.
-Starting with a CSV on GitHub, the data is ingested into the Azure ecosystem via Azure Data Factory.
-It's initially stored in Azure Data Lake Storage Gen2, then transformed in Azure Databricks.
-The enriched data, once again housed in ADLS Gen2, undergoes advanced analytics in Azure Synapse.
-The insights are finally visualized in Azure Synapse or Power BI, offering a comprehensive view of the dataset.
+This project undertakes a comprehensive exploration of the Tokyo Olympics dataset, employing a robust data engineering and analytics pipeline.
+Commencing with a CSV file hosted on GitHub, the data is seamlessly ingested into the Azure ecosystem via Azure Data Factory.
+Subsequently, it undergoes meticulous transformation within Azure Databricks before being securely stored in Azure Data Lake Storage Gen2.
+Advanced analytics are then performed on the enriched dataset using Azure Synapse, culminating in insightful visualizations generated through either Azure Synapse or Power BI.

 ## Architecture
 <img src="Images/Architecture.png">

 ## Dataset Used
-This contains the details of over 11,000 athletes, with 47 disciplines, along with 743 Teams taking part in the 2021(2020) Tokyo Olympics.
+The dataset encompasses a detailed profile of over 11,000 athletes, spanning 47 disciplines, and representing 743 teams that participated in the 2021 Tokyo Olympics.
+It provides granular information on athletes, coaches, teams, and competition entries, including names, countries, disciplines, genders, and coach details.
-This dataset contains the details of the Athletes, Coaches, Teams participating as well as the Entries by gender.
-It contains their names, countries represented, discipline, gender of competitors, name of the coaches.

 Source(Kaggle): [2021 Olympics in Tokyo](https://www.kaggle.com/datasets/arjunprasadsarkhel/2021-olympics-in-tokyo)